Heddalsvatnet

-Heddalsvatnet (Lake Heddal) is a lake in Notodden Municipality and Midt-Telemark Municipality in Telemark county, Norway.
+Heddalsvatnet (lit.
+'Lake Heddal') is a lake in Notodden Municipality and Midt-Telemark Municipality in Telemark county, Norway.
 The 13.2 km2 lake is located just south of the town of Notodden.
 The village of Heddal and the Heddalen valley are located to the northwest of the lake.

 Geography

 The main rivers that flow into the lake are the rivers Tinnelva and Heddøla.
 The catchment basin covers a total area of 5372 km2.
 The southern part of the lake is called Bråfjorden and is separated from the northern part by the Nautsundet strait which is crossed by the county road 360 bridge.
 The railway line to Notodden (the Bratsberg Line) runs along the eastern shore.
 The villages of Heddal and Yli lie along the northwestern short of the lake and the villages of Hjuksebø and Hjuksevelta lie along the eastern shore of the lake.

 The lake is part of the Skien watershed and is connected to the ocean by the Telemark Canal.
 Heddalsvatnet is only 16 m above sea level and only two locks at Skien were needed to allow ships to sail on the lake.
 The canal opened in 1861 and made Notodden into Norway's largest fresh water port.
 In the late 1800s, seafaring vessels were constructed at the shores of Heddalsvatnet.